Copenhagen, 14 May 2004

 The pageboys each wore silver cuff-links with a hammered gold sphere, with the monogram of the Royal Couple engraved on it.

-The jewellery is a gift from the Crown Prince and his fiancée to their bridesmaids, flower girls and pageboys.
-It has all been hand made by jewellery designer Marianne Dulong.
+The jewelry is a gift from the Crown Prince and his fiancée to their bridesmaids, flower girls and pageboys.
+It has all been hand made by jewelry designer Marianne Dulong.

 Wedding Banquet at Fredensborg, 14 May 2004

 White Danish Asparagus and Bornholm Chicken with a Sprinkling of Apple Cider

 Crown Prince and Crown Princess